qwertie/ecsharp/doc/lemp/lemp-code-gen-and-analysis.md

 Help wanted
 -----------

 I would like someone to help make a Roslyn back-end for LeMP.
 In other words, I want to convert the output of LeMP into a Microsoft Roslyn syntax tree and compile it with the Roslyn C# 6 compiler.
-Then I want a Visual Studio extension that introduces a new "Enhanced C# project type" that uses LeMP as the front-end and Roslyn C# as the backend.
+Once that exists, the next step will be to write a Visual Studio extension that introduces a new "Enhanced C# project type" that uses LeMP as the front-end and Roslyn C# as the backend.
 An EC# project type could allow `*.ecs` files to enjoy IntelliSense just like plain C#!
-I do not have time to do this myself, my TO-DO list is full, so if nobody else volunteers, it won't happen.
+I do not have time to do all of this myself, my TO-DO list is full, so if nobody else volunteers, it won't happen.
 If you want to do this project, I will happily teach you whatever you need to now about LeMP; learning about Roslyn will be your responsibility, and I only know the basics of writing Visual Studio extensions (having written the syntax highlighter for `*.ecs`).

 As a simpler exercise, could someone write a test program that looks for bugs in the Enhanced C# parser?